sangreal/GoogleAnalyticBackend/README.md

 > * smooth the request to avoid spike

 * Metric Consumer:
-> * received the metrics by listening to topic and sink them to Druid using KStreams
+> * received the metrics by listening to topic and sink them to Druid, the offsets will be stored in Druid to ensure exact-once delivery
-> * stateless, read offsets will be stored in RocksDB
+> * stateless
 > * error message will be sent to error topic in Kafka

 * Query Consumer: